CS315SaintVincentCollege/Team2021BSearchEngine/README.md

 The web server is within the CIS Linux server at /www/Team2021B and listens on port 3002.
 The keywords file that gets searched is at /www/cgi-bin/keywordfile3 on the CIS Linux server.

 To run the web server:
-Ensure that you are in the correct folder with our search engine and run: npm run start If that fails run to install our node packages and libraries: npm install (or npm i) With this running, use a browser and type in: cis.stvincent.edu:3002 You will be defaultly placed onto the home page of the search engine project.
+Ensure that you are in the correct folder with our search engine and run: `npm run start` If that fails run to install our node packages and libraries: `npm install` (or npm i) With this running, use a browser and type in: http://cis.stvincent.edu:3002 You will be defaultly placed onto the home page of the search engine project.